HorvathLab/NGS/SCExecute/docs/Usage.md

 <img src="advanced.png" alt="Advanced"/>

 Directory Template, -D TEMPLATE, --directory=TEMPLATE
 > Working directory for running command on each cell-barcode specific BAM file.
-Use {BAMBASE} and {BARCODE} to construct the filename, if necessary, see [Command Substitution](cmdsubst.md).
+Use {BAMBASE} and {BARCODE} to construct the filename, if necessary, see [Template Substitution](CommandSubst.md).
 Default: Current working directory.

 Output Template, -o TEMPLATE, --outtemplate=TEMPLATE
 > Filename template for the standard output of each cell-barcode specific command execution.
-Use {BAMBASE} and {BARCODE} to construct the filename, see [Command Substitution](cmdsubst.md).
+Use {BAMBASE} and {BARCODE} to construct the filename, see [Template Substitution](CommandSubst.md).
 Default: Standard output of command not captured.

 Error Template, -e TEMPLATE, --errtemplate=TEMPLATE
 > Filename template for the standard error of each cell-barcode specific command execution.
-Use {BAMBASE} and {BARCODE} to construct the filename, see [Command Substitution](cmdsubst.md).
+Use {BAMBASE} and {BARCODE} to construct the filename, see [Template Substitution](CommandSubst.md).
 Default: Standard error of command not captured.

 All Output Template, -O TEMPLATE, --allouttemplate=TEMPLATE
 > Filename template for the standard output and standard error of each cell-barcode specific command execution.
-Use {BAMBASE} and {BARCODE} to construct the filename, see [Command Substitution](cmdsubst.md).
+Use {BAMBASE} and {BARCODE} to construct the filename, see [Template Substitution](CommandSubst.md).
 Default: Standard output/error of command not captured.

 Limit, -L N, --limit=N